 Do my transcripts have to be in English?

 Transcripts and all accompanying transcript documents not in English or the language of the section to which you are applying must be submitted with certified translations into English.
-Please refer to the “Supplemental Materials” section of the Graduate Admissions FAQ page for precise instructions on transcript requirements.
+Please refer to the Graduate Admissions site for more instructions on transcripts.

 Are there any teaching opportunities for graduate students?